TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 Deletion is recursively defined very similar to the way assignment is defined.
 Rather than spelling it out in full details, here are some hints.

-Deletion of a target list recursively deletes each target, from left to right.
+Deletion of a target list recursively deletes each target, kutoka left to right.

 .. index::
    statement: global
    pair: unbinding; name

-Deletion of a name removes the binding of that name from the local or global namespace, depending on whether the name occurs in a :keyword:`global` statement in the same code block.
+Deletion of a name removes the binding of that name kutoka the local or global namespace, depending on whether the name occurs in a :keyword:`global` statement in the same code block.
 If the name is unbound, a :exc:`NameError` exception will be raised.